Pictogrammers/pictogrammers.com/README.md

 3. Run `npm run dev` to start the dev servers.
   - Access the dev client site at <http://localhost:3000>.
   - Access the dev API at <http://localhost:8080>.
+  - The dev MySQL instance will come up at <http://localhost:3306>.

 > The site and API will hot-reload as you make changes.